-Lately, many of our clients have been reaching out to us, saying that their emails have been landing in the spam folder for many recipients.
+Lately, many of our clients have been reaching out to us saying that their emails have been landing in the spam folder or being blocked for many recipients.
 This seems to happen even when no changes were made to their email settings or servers.
 This problem is a mystery for many people.
 We have researched this problem and want to offer an explanation and easy solution for you.

 First, I would like to describe this problem as comprehensible as possible, free from technical terms so it is easy to understand.

-The cause of this technical change is part of he overall spam email problem in this world.
-To tackle the spam problem, three new email technologies have evolved, and they are called SPF, DKIM and DMARC.
+The cause of this technical change is part of the overall spam email problem in this world.
+To tackle the spam problem, three new email technologies have evolved and they are called SPF, DKIM and DMARC.

 What is SPF, DKIM and DMARC?

-Anyone who has not configured any of these standards for their email servers will most likely see their emails ending up in the spam folder.
+Anyone who has not configured any of these standards for their email servers will most likely see their emails ending up in the recipient’s spam folder or are being blocked.

 Without going into a deep technical answer, here’s a relatively simple explanation that should be pretty easy to understand: